Rosuav/TwitchTips/AffiliateCongrats.md

   all - but it's still available to *you*, the streamer.
 Your tier three emote can be anything that you really just WISH existed, or perhaps it can celebrate the generosity of those who want to support you so much.
+- When people cheer in your channel, they can permanently unlock emotes.
+If you have slots for these emotes, again, you'll have those emotes yourself.
 - Remember, affiliation doesn't stop you from using BTTV or FFZ emotes within your own channel.
 Plan for your subscriber emotes to be used in _other_ parts of Twitch, and for emotes that would only ever be used in your own chat, use